-- Value-at-Risk - Value-at-risk is a quantitative measure of the potential loss (in value) of trading positions due to market movements that will not be exceeded in a defined period of time and with a defined confidence level. - The Group's Value-at-Risk for the trading businesses is based on its own internal Value-at-Risk model.
-In October 1998, the German Banking Supervisory Authority (now the BaFin) approved the Group's internal Value-at-Risk model for calculating the regulatory market risk capital for the general and specific market risks.
-Since then the model has been periodically refined and approval has been maintained.
+Value-at-risk is a quantitative measure of the potential loss (in value) of trading positions due to market movements that will not be exceeded in a defined period of time and with a defined confidence level.

+- The Group's Value-at-Risk for the trading businesses is based on its own internal Value-at-Risk model.
 Deutsche Bank AG, Bangkok Branch uses VaR measurements only for internal control purposes.
 Deutsche Bank AG, Bangkok Branch's Regulatory Capital requirement for market risk is calculated using Standardized Approach. - Deutsche Bank calculates value-at-risk using a 99% confidence level and a one day holding period.
-This means Deutsche Bank estimates there is a 1 in 100 chance that a mark-to-market loss from our trading positions will be at least as large as the reported value-at-risk.

-- Deutsche Bank uses one-year historical market data to calculate value-at-risk.
+This means Deutsche Bank estimates there is a 1 in 100 chance that a mark-to-market loss from our trading positions will be at least as large as the reported value-at-risk. - Deutsche Bank uses one-year historical market data to calculate value-at-risk.
 The calculation employs a Monte Carlo simulation technique, and Deutsche Bank assumes that changes in risk factors follow a well-defined distribution, e.g. normal, lognormal, or non-normal (T, skew-T, Skew-Normal).
 To determine its aggregat Value-at-Risk, Deutsche Bank uses observed correlations between the risk factors during this one-year period. - Our VaR model is designed to take into account the following risk factors: interest rates, credit spreads, equity prices, foreign exchange rates and commodity prices, as well as their implied volatilities and common basis risk.
 The model incorporates both linear and, especially for derivatives, nonlinear effects of the risk factors on the portfolio value. - The VaR measure enables us to apply a constant and uniform measure across trading businesses and products.
 It allows a comparison of risk in different businesses, and also provides a means of aggregating and netting positions within a portfolio to reflect correlations and offsets between different asset classes.
 Furthermore, it facilitates comparisons of our market risk both over time and against our daily trading results. - Back-testing provides an analysis of the predictive ability of the value-at-risk calculations based on actual experience.
-Deutsche Bank compares the hypothetical daily profits and losses under the buy-and-hold assumption with the estimates from our value-at-risk model. - A committee chaired by MLRM and with participation from Market Risk Analysis and Control (MRAC), Finance and others, meets every month to discuss back-testing results of Deutsche Bank AG, Bangkok Branch and of individual businesses.
+Deutsche Bank compares the hypothetical daily profits and losses under the buy-and-hold assumption with the estimates from our value-at-risk model. - A committee chaired by MVRM and with participation from Market Risk Analysis and Control (MRAC), Finance and others, meets every month to discuss back-testing results of Deutsche Bank AG, Bangkok Branch and of individual businesses.
 The committee analyzes performance fluctuations and assesses the predictive ability of our VaR model, which in turn allows us to improve the risk estimation process.